 Sometimes digital materials just won't cut it when it comes to music research.
 Need a physical book, score, or recording from the Music Library's collections?

-Check out this new access info for Fall 2020:
+Check out this access info for Summer 2021

 - If you’d like to have a book chapter, an article from a print journal, or a section of a score scanned and delivered to you digitally, please place a request by clicking on the relevant gray box under “Create a Delivery Request” on our Interlibrary Loan page.
 If you're not sure what chapter of a book you might need, try scrolling down in the Libraries catalog record for that item since many records include notes about books' contents.
 If you can't find the information you need in the catalog record, place a request to have that book's table of contents scanned and sent to you digitally, and use that info to place a second scanning request for the sections you need.